Top Lessons to Learn from Sandler’s Winning From Failing

 Point Number One: Adults Don’t Learn the Way Most Think They Do

 Exposure does not equate to learning.
 Just because your sales team is exposed to facts, does not mean that they will learn or become more knowledgeable.
 Memorization is not equivalent to understanding, and it doesn’t breed growth.
-There has to be a natural progression from acquiring knowledge, to the application of that knowledge, skill development, and adopting new habits.
+There has to be a natural progression from acquiring knowledge to the application of that knowledge, skill development, and adopting new habits.
 Once you develop a method to ensure that this progression is adopted amongst your team, you will be better equipped to help your team learn and grow, and you will see a gradual increase in performance.

 Point Number Two: Adults Learn Best in a Learning Culture

-This teaching describes how to combat the backwards logic that pervades most books and “expert” training programs out there.
+This teaching describes how to combat the backward logic that pervades most books and “expert” training programs out there.
 Sandler teaches you to create and maintain a learning culture that encourages your team to try new methods and experience different results, in order to create sustainable changes.
 By creating an environment that fosters ongoing training (or learning) and reinforcement, it will help your sales team become more productive and efficient.
 As a manager, it’s up to you to challenge your team to explore new behaviors and be open to a new process, if they aren’t meeting their anticipated results.

 Point Number Three: Supporting a Learning Culture Means Making it OK for People to Fail